acartera7/acartera7.github.io/README.md

 # Andrei Cartera -- Audio Programmer | Gameplay Programmer

 The following is a page consisting of collections of code samples used as a reference for academic purposes or for whomever may be concered.
+Everything contained in this page are from parts of academic projects.

 <br>